jmscslgroup/libpanda/doc/image.md

 ```bash
 $ iput -r -v /var/panda/CyverseData/JmscslgroupData/PandaData/* /iplant/home/rahulbhadani/JmscslgroupData/PandaData
 ```
+-->

 <a name="Steps"></a>
 ___
 # Setup Steps

+>Note: If you downloaded one of the supplied images then DO NOT follow these steps, they have already been done.

 The steps listed here are what have been used to build the preconfigured image.
 They do not need to be run when using the image.
 The purpose of noting these steps is to inform others on exactly how it has been configured if there are issues or if others need to build a slightly modified image.
 The following steps are not the only way to run everything, but are the exact steps used to set up this distributed image with ROS/libpanda preinstalled.